Staircase Patterns in Hirzebruch Surfaces: Introduction

 \begin{definition} The {\bf complete family} $\Cc\Ss^U$ consists of the staircase family $\Ss^U$ defined as above, plus all staircases $\Ss^\Tt_\ell, \Ss^\Tt_u$ determined as in Lemma~\ref{lem:2} by any triple $\Tt$ derived from one of the basic triples $\bigl(\bB^U_n, \bE_{[2n+7;2n+4]}, \bB^U_{n+1}\bigr)$.
 Any staircase that is the image of $\Ss^\Tt_\ell$ or $ \Ss^\Tt_u$ under a symmetry $S^iR^\de$, where $i\ge 0, \de\in \{0,1\}$, is called a {\bf principal staircase.} \end{definition}

-Theorem~\ref{thm:main1} parts~(ii),~(iii) implies that each perfect class with center $> a_{\min}$ belongs to a unique family $(S^iR^\de)^{\sharp}(\Cc\Ss^U)$.
+Theorem~\ref{thm:main1} parts~(ii) and ~(iii) imply that each perfect class with center $> a_{\min}$ belongs to a unique family $(S^iR^\de)^{\sharp}(\Cc\Ss^U)$.
 We will see later that the principal staircases are distinguished from those described in Remark~\ref{rmk:decimal}~(ii) below by the fact that each is recursively defined and has a blocking class.

 \begin{rmk} \rm (i) Instead of thinking of the complete family as a set of interconnected staircases, we can think of it as a countable family of classes ordered according to the position of their centers, labelled by ternary decimals; for details see \S\ref{ss:ternary}.
-As explained in \cite{M1}, one can associate to each triple $\Tt$ in $\Cc\Ss^U$ an almost toric fibration whose moment polytope is a quadrilateral $Q_\Tt$ in such a way that there is direct correspondence between the left/right derived triples $x\Tt, y\Tt$ and two of the possible mutations of $Q_\Tt$.
+As explained in \cite{M1}, one can associate to each triple $\Tt$ in $\Cc\Ss^U$ an almost toric fibration whose base diagram is a quadrilateral $Q_\Tt$ in such a way that there is direct correspondence between the left/right derived triples $x\Tt, y\Tt$ and two of the possible mutations of $Q_\Tt$.
 This fact is a key step in the proof that the tuples $\bE = (d,m,p,q,t)$ we consider do in fact correspond to perfect classes that are represented by exceptional spheres. \MS

 \NI (ii) {\bf (Further staircases)} Once we give finite decimal labels to the classes in $\Cc\Ss^U$, it becomes clear that they can be organized into different convergent sequences, one for each infinite ternary decimal whose expansion does not contain the digit $1$.
 For a precise description, see Definition~\ref{def:newstair}.
-The staircases $\Ss^\Tt_\ell, \Ss^\Tt_u$ described above are those that exist at the endpoints of the intervals in {\it Block}, while these new staircases correspond to all of the uncountably many other unblocked $b$-values in the Cantor-type set $[0,1)\less {\it Block}$ except the special rational points.
+The principal staircases $\Ss^\Tt_\ell, \Ss^\Tt_u$ described above are those that exist at the endpoints of the intervals in {\it Block}, while these new staircases correspond to all of the uncountably many other unblocked $b$-values in the Cantor-type set $[0,1)\less {\it Block}$ except the special rational points.
 We will prove in \S\ref{ss:uncount} that all the steps in the new ascending pre-staircases are live for the limiting $b$-value, while in the descending case all but finitely many are live for the limiting $b$-value. $\er$ \end{rmk}